 - be a university student present at your university at the time of application and during the year in role.

-- attend a compulsory two-day residential training event (5 and 6 September, or 21 and 22 September) and a mid-point training day on 18 December 2018 or 7 January 2019.
-Travel and accommodation are provided.-
+- attend a compulsory two-day residential training event (September 2019) and a mid-point training day in December 2019 or January 2020.
+Travel and accommodation are provided.

 Universities we recruit at